Techie-Inc/RPi-Pico-pyRTOS/README.md

 The error handling philosophy of pyRTOS is: Write good code.
 The OS operates on the assumption that the user will write good code that does not cause issues for the OS.
 If this assumption is broken, the OS _will_ crash when it comes across the broken elements, and it probably will not give you very meaningful error messages.
 For example, attempting to send a notification to a `Task` that does not have notifications will cause a crash, with a message about the `Task` object having no `notifications` attribute (which is actually somewhat meaningful, in this particular case...).

-pyRTOS is designed to be used with CircuitPython, on devices that may have _very_ limited resources.
+pyRTOS is designed to be used with Raspberry Pi Pico, on devices that may have _very_ limited resources.
 Adding OS level error handling would require significantly more code, using more flash and RAM space, as well as requiring more processing.
 This is unacceptable.
 As such, we will _not_ be adding OS error handling code to gracefully handle OS exceptions caused by incorrect use of the OS.
 We will also not add special OS exceptions to throw when errors occur, nor will we add preemptive error detection.
 These are all expensive, requiring significantly more code and processing time.
 This means that errors that occur within the OS may not produce high quality error messages.
 Users are encouraged to _write good code_, so that errors in the OS do not occur, and barring that, users can add error handling in their own code (but note that we do not condone writing poor code and then covering up the errors with error handling).
 Please do not file issues for crashes caused by failures to use the APIs provided correctly.
 Instead, fix your own code.

 That said, if there is a bug in the OS itself, please _do_ file an issue.
 Users should not have to work around bugs in pyRTOS.
 We apply the same standard, "Write good code" to ourselves, and if we have failed to do that, please let us know, so we can fix it.
 If you are having a crash, and you are not sure where the error is occurring, please do your best to check your own code first, and if you cannot find the bug in your own code, feel free to file an issue.
 We will do our best to track down the issue, as we have time (at the time of writing, this is a one man operation, and I am not getting paid for this, so it will likely not be immediate).
 Do not be offended if we find the error in your code and inform you of that.
 If the error is on our end, we will do our best to fix it in a timely manner (but again, one man team working for free, so no promises; this _is_ open source, so if it is urgent, please consider fixing it yourself).

 Similarly, if you find it difficult to correctly use the APIs, because the documentation is lacking or poorly written, please do file an issue, and we will try to improve it.
 Our philosophy of "Write good code" also applies to our documentation.

 If this sounds harsh, we sincerely apologize.
 We understand that this is not ideal.
 Unfortunately, sacrifices must be made when working on systems with extremely limited resources.
 Limited flash means our code has to be very small.
 Limited RAM means we are limited in what we can keep track of.
 Limited processing power means we have to weigh the value of every command we issue.
 The purpose of an OS is to facilitate the tasks _the user_ deems important, and the more resources the OS uses, the fewer resources are available for the user's tasks.
 Given such limited resources, keeping the OS as small and streamlined as possible takes precedence over error handling and debugging convenience.
-If your application _needs_ the error handling, and you are confident your device has the resources, you can always create a fork of pyRTOS and add error handling yourself.  pyRTOS is pretty small, and it is not terribly difficult to understand, if you are familiar with Python, so this should not be very hard.
+If your application _needs_ the error handling, and you are confident your device has the resources, you can always create a fork of pyRTOS and add error handling yourself.  pyRTOS is pretty small, and it is not terribly difficult to understand, if you are familiar with MicroPython, so this should not be very hard.

 ## pyRTOS API